ronaldoussoren/pyobjc/docs/metadata/index.rst

 this PyObjC needs a way to load additional information about APIs.

-The additianal information is loaded through a metadata system, the documents below describe the methods by which the metadata can be loaded.
+The additional information is loaded through a metadata system, the documents below describe the methods by which the metadata can be loaded.